kyma-incubator/compass/docs/architecture/app-management.md

 2. ApplicationTemplate can be defined not only by Integration System, but also by users.
 If user creates manually many similar Applications, he can define Application Template to simplify it.
 3. IntegrationSystem can define ApplicationTemplate, but it is not required.
-If given IntegrationSystem supports only one Application type, creating Application template an be an overkill.
+If given IntegrationSystem supports only one Application type, creating Application template can be an overkill.

-From UI perspective, user has also simple view when creating application with two possible options:
+From UI perspective, user has also simple view for creating application with two possible options:
 - create manually Application
 - create Application from Template